-Acupuncture For Pregnancy
+Acupuncture For Pregnancy in Melbourne & Northern Suburbs

-Acupuncture for Morning Sickness - Research
+Morning Sickness Research

 Only 5% of babies are born on their due date, with the majority falling between 37-41 weeks.
 Your treating physicians may start discussion medical induction because as the pregnancy continues beyond 41 weeks the medical necessity of medical induction or other interventions will increase.
 Often this will begin with a stretch and sweep to see if labour can be started.
 Some hospital have policies of allowing only 10 days after the due date, others it 14.
 In other cases with higher risk pregnancies such as twins induction may discussed earlier.
 Other forms of medical induction include prostaglandin gels, oxytocin drips and the cervical balloon.
-Acupuncture for induction maybe recommended as an option by your midwife. we would encourage you to discuss labour induction acupuncture with your birth team.
+Acupuncture for labour induction may be recommended as an option by your midwife. we would encourage you to discuss labour induction acupuncture with your birth team.

-Acupuncture for Labour Induction - Research
+Labour Induction Research

 Induction of labour - A 2011 study found that electroacupuncture was useful to achieve cervical ripening prior to labour induction (5) A 2015 SR review contradicted earlier findings of a Cochrane review and reported that acupuncture may reduce the length of labour, especially during the first stage of labour.
 The findings are considered unclear and more research is required before more concrete recommendations can be made about acupuncture induction (4).
 Debra Betts a respected acupuncturist and mid wife suggests it may be that prebirth acupuncture which aims to prepare a woman’s body for labour, whereas acupuncture induction aims to stimulate contractions.
 It could be that stimulating uterine contractions without an individualised approach to address factors such as cervical ripening, the baby’s position, emotional factors, and physical stamina has limited beneficial effects in terms of labour outcomes (6).